Sennheiser HD 25 Review – The Best On-Ear DJ Headphones?

 The other thing to consider when buying DJ headphones is whether to go for an over-ear or on-ear design.

 Over-ear headphones engulf your whole ear.
 As a result, they tend to be larger than on-ear options.
-Since the majority of DJ headphones are closed-back this can result in quite a bit of heat accumulating in and around your ear.
+Since the majority of DJ headphones are closed-back, this can result in quite a bit of heat accumulating in and around your ear.

 On-ear headphones sit on your ear.
 This does allow for a little bit more breathability.
-Depending on the design they can also be more comfortable.
-On-ear headphones need to be well designed so that they still offer a good amount of passive noise cancellation.
-Poorly designed headphones will not sit firmly enough on your ears.
-This results in too much sound leakage which is not ideal from a DJs perspective.
+Depending on the design, they can also be more comfortable.

-While the Sennheiser HD-25 may indeed be a great choice for DJs they are far from the only choice.
+While the Sennheiser HD-25 may indeed be a great choice for DJs, they are far from the only choice.
 Check out some other alternatives that offer a few different features compared to the Sennheiser HD25.

 V MODA Crossfade LP2 Review